-All employees and workers are given certain rights under California and federal law.
-Ideally, employees should be able to work in a safe and cordial environment.
+All employees and workers are given certain rights under California and federal law, and ideally, employees should be able to work in a safe and cordial environment.
 However, there are times, unfortunately, when workers face a hostile work environment where discrimination and harassment are common.

 It is illegal to base hiring, firing or promotion decisions on sex, sexual orientation, race, disability, age, ethnicity, religion or age.
 If you believe that your employer made significant choices based on who you are as a person instead of who you are as an employee, you may be able to pursue compensation for your losses.

 Other serious harassment issues at the workplace may result from an atmosphere of intimidation or discrimination.
 Victims of workplace harassment may endure off-color jokes, comments, inappropriate touching, requests for dates or unwanted advances.
 No one should have to deal with these types of offensive or traumatic situations.
 If you believe that you have been a victim of harassment in the workplace, it is important that you speak up and hold your employer accountable.

-Were you Denied Medical or Family Leave?
+What to Do if You Were Denied Medical Leave or Family Leave

-Under the Family and Medical Leave Act (FMLA), certain employees are allowed up to 12 weeks of unpaid, job-protected leave per year.
+Under the Family and Medical Leave Act (FMLA) certain employees are allowed up to 12 weeks of unpaid, job-protected leave per year.
 Their group health benefits must be maintained during the leave.
 FMLA allows employees to take time off for medical conditions, disability, the adoption of a child, having a sick child and pregnancy.

 A company may wrongfully retaliate against employees by reducing their pay, denying them a bonus, refusing to promote them and wrongfully terminating them.
 This is unacceptable and the company responsible can be held accountable for their wrongdoing.

 In fact, there are many reasons why an employer cannot fire an employee.
 For example, you cannot be terminated because you filed a claim for discrimination or sexual harassment.
 Employees cannot be fired for taking time off or for getting pregnant.
 Workers cannot be terminated because of their race, sexual orientation, religion, nationality, age or sex.

-If an employer has wronged you, you may be worried about what will happen if you speak up.
-An experienced Fountain Valley employment lawyer can provide you with a free and confidential consultation on your legal options.
+The experienced employment lawyers at Bisnar Chase can provide you with a free and confidential consultation on your legal options.
 You are protected under the law to file a claim against your employer and you also have the right to learn about your legal rights and options.

 It is not, however, in your best interest to act without the support of a skilled attorney.
 Businesses and corporations have powerful attorneys on their side who will fight to protect their reputation.
 It is important to fight back with a lawyer who has experience handling cases similar to yours.